hhvm/user-documentation/guides/hack/11-built-in-types/74-nothing.md

 You might be understandably confused why we were allowed to call a method on something that you assumed to be an int.
 Any other language with static types would be screaming at you and refusing to compile/run.
 Hack however, understands that reporting an error on this code will not save you trouble at runtime.
 This code will never do something to `$number_of_boats` that is not allowed.
 Therefore, the typechecker will not report an error here.

 You should almost never have to annotate your code with `nothing`, since it does not make sense as a class member, function/method parameter or return type.
 It _can_ sometimes be used in places where a generic is expected.
-You'll most often encounter this type when creating an empty `Container<T>` of something.
+You'll most often encounter this type when creating an empty `Container<T>`.

 @@ nothing-examples/empty-container.php @@